khanshariquem/House-Realter-System/README.md

-## This document explains all the functionalities and workflow implemented in the particular version of the web application.
+## This document explains all the functionalities with the workflow.

 Admin Credentials:
 Email:admin@hns.com